 That’s right, ostrich is on the table tonight!
 Now the reason why I call it “steak- bird” is because this is not your average poultry; ostrich is similar in taste, texture and appearance to beef.
 Ostrich has found a place on the world’s menu, delivering red meat flavor with two-thirds less fat.
 According to the National Culinary Review, ostrich is poised to become “the premier red meat of the next century”.
 The reason is simple . . . no meat combines the flavor, versatility and nutritional benefits of ostrich.
 It is already a popular menu item at many American and European restaurants.
 I am yet to see it appear on menus within the NYC limits, but I’m quite sure it is an option in quite a few.

 Now I tried to cook ostrich 2 years ago and it did not work out too well, especially since I did not research how it should be prepared.
 Because of its low fat content, ostrich cooks faster than other meat products.
 Steaks and whole muscles should be cooked medium rare to medium.
 Cooking ostrich to well done is not recommended, and this is exactly what I did — Blah!
 This time I was ready to redeem myself for the disaster that took place on my first try.
-After talking to a couple of fellow chefs (Thanks to Chefs Tim “Bossman” Cozart & Marty Embry), I was advised to marinate it before cooking, and prepare it as I would a delicate cut of steak such as filet.
-I guess the second time is the charm: the steaks cooked beautifully this time around!
-Tender, flavorful, and very similar to beef.
+After talking to a couple of fellow chefs, I was advised to marinate it before cooking, and prepare it as I would a delicate cut of steak such as filet.
+My choice was to cook it sous vide! this method produced a tender, flavorful cut of meat similar to beef.
 I made a cranberry/merlot sauce to top it off, and the sauce had just the right amount of sweet tartness of the cranberries which, along with the vegetables, made an awesome dish!
 What a great way to kick off the Fall season.
 Bon Appetit 🙂

 3/4 cup vegetable oil